 - How can I find GPA and LSAT information for all schools?

-- What happens if my LSAT score isn’t as good as I hoped?
+- What happens if my LSAT score isn’t as good as I had hoped?

 - Do law schools care if I retake the test?